nanojsx/nano/README.md

   (This is possible, but requires some knowledge.
   I plan to make a tutorial soon.)

-- **Hydration**
-  Render your app on the server and hydrate it on the client

 - **Partial Hydration**
-  Hydrate and only the parts you need
+  Hydrate and only the parts you really need

+- **Isomorphic Router**
+  Works on Client- and Server-Side

 - **CSS in JS**
   Use JavaScript objects for styling